Mario Suva, M.D., Ph.D.

 We are leading large-scale efforts in single-cell transcriptional profiling in clinical gliomas in adults with our collaborators at the Broad Institute, and extending our single-cell genomics efforts to characterize the immune compartment of clinical gliomas at unprecedented scale and resolution.
 We are also using the knowledge we have gained of the determinants and plasticity to develop novel, rational approaches to coordinately target the multiple cellular states of glioblastoma.

-Mario Suva is Associate Professor of Pathology at Harvard Medical School, Associate Molecular Pathologist, Pathology at Massachusetts General Hospital, and a member of the Neuro-Oncology Program at the Dana-Farber Cancer Institute.
+Mario Suva is an Associate Professor of Pathology at Harvard Medical School; an Associate Molecular Pathologist, Pathology at Massachusetts General Hospital; a member of the Neuro-Oncology Program at the Dana-Farber Cancer Institute; and an Institue Member of the Broad Institute of MIT and Harvard.

 Assassinating cancer: how HSCI researchers are tackling some of the toughest, meanest cancers to clear a path to better treatments